 - Attainable– Use this as your gut check.
 Is this goal actually achievable within the period of time we’re measuring?
 Goals should be ambitious, and difficult, but you don’t want to set your staff up for failure.
 You want your team to meet their goals.

-- Relevant – Set goals that are tightly aligned to the overall strategy of the business and goals of the department.
+- Relevant – Set goals that are tightly aligned with the overall strategy of the business and the goals of the department.
 Avoid focusing on vanity metrics that might make the team feel good, but won’t help move the needle at the end of the day.
 Try the CEO test.
 Would the CEO care if you met this goal?

 - Time-bound – Pick a date that you plan to achieve your goals by.
 Is it by the end of Q1 or a year-end goal?
 Map this to your review cycle as you’ll want to be able to know if your direct report has met their goals when you sit down to meet.
 If quarterly, it should represent a benchmark towards meeting a larger annual goal.